Cleveland Clinic logo

 You must prepare for your first hemodialysis session weeks or even months in advance.

-If you’re able to do hemodialysis at home, your healthcare provider will teach you how to properly perform the procedure and review common problems that may arise.
+If you can do hemodialysis at home, your provider will teach you how to properly perform it.
+They’ll also go over some common problems.

-You’ll first undergo minor surgery to make it easier to access your bloodstream.
-You may have one of two procedures:
+You’ll first have a minor surgery to make it easier to access your bloodstream.
+You may have one of the following procedures:

-• Arteriovenous fistula (AV fistula): Your surgeon connects an artery and vein in your arm.
+• Dialysis fistula: Your surgeon connects an artery and vein in your arm.

-• Arteriovenous graft (AV graft): If the artery and vein in your arm are too short to connect, your surgeon will use a soft, hollow tube (graft) to join them.
+• Dialysis graft: If the artery and vein in your arm are too short to connect, your surgeon will use a soft, hollow tube (graft) to join them.

 These procedures make the connection between your artery and vein easier to access during hemodialysis.
 They also help your blood flow in and out of your body faster.

 In some situations, you may need to start hemodialysis quickly.
-Your healthcare provider may temporarily insert a catheter into a vein in your leg, chest or neck.
-A catheter is a soft, hollow tube.
-It consists of rubber, silicone or another medical-grade material.
+Your provider may insert a temporary soft tube (catheter) into a vein in your leg, chest or neck.

 Advertisement